It took only four months within the first half of 2021 for the global cryptocurrency usage to double to over 200 million.

 - Crypto regulation (or the lack of it)

-You should also be prepared to keep up with changing regulations as stakeholders continue to consult on how to regulate crypto.
+Furthermore, you should be prepared to adapt to changing regulations as discussions continue on how to effectively oversee the crypto space.

 - Your audience